Obtenez 3 recommandations concrètes pour votre site e-commerce

 This visual consistency reassures visitors and makes your brand recognizable.

-5. Provide calls to action (CTAs) Every page must guide the visitor towards an action.
+Each page must guide the visitor towards an action.
 These CTAs (Call To Action) can be :

 • A “Request a quote” or “Book a call” button